JennEYoon/geo-ml/wiki/wiki_copy/wiki_tasks.md

 # Testing wiki, SSH login

+* June 8, 2022 - made a working copy of WIKI, saved to geo-ml/wiki/wiki_copy/
+   - Use to write/edit wiki.
+Easier to work on it here.

 Copied Clone SSH address from github for root repo, then edit with ".wiki".
   * Worked!
   * Downloaded wiki, cloned.